 Do not provide initial power to the signs without the permission of the manufacturer’s representative.

-700-4.17 Environmental Requirements: The DMS must meet the requirements of NEMA TS 4-2016, Section 2.

-700-4.18 Pre-installation Field Testing: Conduct pre-installation tests on all units at a Contractor-provided facility within the appropriate District.
+700-6.15 Pre-installation Field Testing: Conduct pre-installation tests on all units at a Contractor-provided facility within the appropriate District.
 Perform the tests on each unit supplied to verify that no damage was done to any sign during the shipment and delivery process.
 Notify the Engineer a minimum of 10 calendar days before the start of any tests.
 Conduct all tests according to the approved test procedures detailed in this Section.
 Each DMS must pass the individual tests detailed below prior to installation.

-700-4.18.1 Material Inspection: Examine each DMS carefully to verify that the materials, design, construction, markings, and workmanship comply with all applicable standards, specifications, and requirements.
+700-6.15.1 Material Inspection: Examine each DMS carefully to verify that the materials, design, construction, markings, and workmanship comply with all applicable standards, specifications, and requirements.